 This entails draining a bucket or two of water from the system.
 First, turn off the system and shut down the water intake.
-Let cool for an hour or two, then position a bucket under the drain valve and carefully open drain.
+Let cool for an hour or two, then position a bucket under the drain valve and carefully open the drain.
 Allow water to drain until sediment disappears and water is draining out clean.

-If water does not clear after a bucket or two, we recommend calling us to schedule a professional maintenance.
+If water does not clear after a bucket or two, we recommend calling us to schedule professional maintenance.
 We will then flush your system as needed.
-If water does not flow from drain after opening, it may be necessary to open your vacuum-breaker plug.
+If water does not flow from the drain after opening, it may be necessary to open your vacuum-breaker plug.
 Note: Not all furnaces have one, so calling us for a tune-up at this point might be your best option.

 Finally, bleed the radiators.
 Just like a brake job on that ’69 Camaro, air will get trapped inside the lines and bleeding will release it.
 Place a pan under the bleed valve, open the valve and release the air until water comes out.
 Your bleed valve will open with a screwdriver or a radiator key.
 If it is a key, it can be purchased at your local hardware store.

 Draining and bleeding your hot water radiant heat system are two of the tasks a homeowner can complete.
-After that, or before if you prefer, give Healthy Home Heating & Cooling a call to schedule your annual tuneup.
+After that, or before if you prefer, give Healthy Home Heating & Cooling LLC a call to schedule your annual tuneup.

 Next, let’s take a look at keeping your hot water heater up and running.
-Each fall we recommend you go through some general items for your hot water heat.
+Each fall we recommend you go through some general items for your hot water heater.
 Make sure items are clear by at least 2-3 feet from your hot water heater.
 Do not store paint on or near your furnace and/or hot water heater.
 Keep your units manual handy so you can properly drain a portion of the water every year.